yoshimoto/git-lfs-agent-scp.sh/README.md

 A custom transfer agent for [`git-lfs`](https://git-lfs.github.com/) that uses `scp` to transfer files.

-It enables to use `git-lfs` even if you can not use http/https but ssh only.
+This is a self-contained bash script designed for seamless installation, requiring no prerequisites with the exception of the external command `scp.` It enables to use `git-lfs` even if you can not use http/https but ssh only.